hakansa/ipx/README.md

     // MustParseIP throws a panic if the given string is not a valid IP address ip = ipx.MustParseIP("172.16.16.1")

-    // IsV4 returns true if the ip is v4
+    // IsV4 returns true if the IP is v4
     fmt.Printf("Is %v V4: %v\n", ip.String(), ip.IsV4()) // true

-    // IsPrivate returns true if the ip is in a private network fmt.Printf("Is %v Private: %v\n", ip.String(), ip.IsPrivate()) // true
+    // IsPrivate returns true if the IP is in a private network fmt.Printf("Is %v Private: %v\n", ip.String(), ip.IsPrivate()) // true

-    // IPv4 returns the IP address (in 16-byte form) of the IPv4 address 255.255.224.0
+    // IPv4 returns the IP address (in 16-byte form) of the IPv4 address 10.99.99.1
-    ip = ipx.IPv4(255, 255, 224, 0)
+    ip = ipx.IPv4(10, 99, 99, 1)

+    // ParseCIDR parses a string in CIDR notation _,ipNet, _ := ipx.ParseCIDR("10.99.99.0/24")

+    // Containts returns true if the given IP is in the IP network if ipNet.Contains(ip) {
+        fmt.Printf("%v is in %v network\n",ip.String(), ipNet.String())
+    }

+    _,ipNet2,_ := ipx.ParseCIDR("10.99.99.0/23")

+    // Intersects returns true if ip networks intersects with each other if ipNet.Intersects(ipNet2) {
+        fmt.Printf("%v network is intersects with %v network\n",ipNet.String(), ipNet2.String())
+    }

 }